openSUSE-Rust/roast/README.md

 Optionally, you can pass a value to `changesgenerate`, either `true` or `false`.

 If set to `true`, one must provide a value to `changesauthor`.
 This is to create a timestamp + author as a changelog header.
-This contains a record of who generated the tarball.
+This contains a record of who recently modified the package sources.
 There is an optional `changesemail` flag that you can use to pass an email address as well.

 Just below the changelog header are the list of commit summaries from the git repository.
 The list starts from the target revision until the most recent tag.
 If there is no tag at all, it starts from the target revision until the first initial commit.

 The resulting changelog filename is based on the resulting filename of the generated tarball e.g. `source.tar.zst` will have a changelog filename of `source.changes`.
 You can hard-code a full filename by passing a value to `changesoutfile`.

 If the destination `.changes` file exists, the new changelog will be prepended with the old contents of the file.

 ## Raw - How it works